Remi-Coulom/joedb/doc/source/concurrency.rst

 Plain ``Connection``
 ^^^^^^^^^^^^^^^^^^^^

-The ``Connection`` superclass does not connect to anything, but it can still be used to synchronize access to the database file.
-Multiple clients can use the plain connection to open the same file at the same time.
+The ``Connection`` superclass does not connect to anything.
+Such a connection can be used in a client to handle concurrent access to a local file.
 If the file was opened with ``joedb::Open_Mode::shared_write``, clients can start write transactions simultaneously, and the connection will use file locking to synchronize them.

 :ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
 Here is an